biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

 it should work on every PE or opensource puppet master, customers and I succesfull tested orawls on PE 3.0, 3.1, 3.2, 3.3.
 See also the puppet master vagrant box

 But when it fails you can do the following actions.
+- Check the time difference/timezone between all the puppet master and agent machines.
 - Update orawls and its dependencies on the puppet master.
 - After adding or refreshing the easy_type or orawls modules you need to restart all the PE services on the puppet master (this will flush the PE cache) and always do a puppet agent run on the Puppet master
 - To solve this error "no such file to load -- easy_type" you need just to do a puppet run on the puppet master when it is still failing you can move the easy_type module to its primary module location ( /etc/puppetlabs/puppet/module )